🚀 What’s Next.js and Why Should You Get Excited?

 npm install

-This installs all the required packages Next.js needs to run your project.
+This downloads all the packages Next.js needs to work its magic.

 npm run dev